openguild-labs/polkadot-codecamp/DEPLOYMENT.md

 # Deployment Guide

-This document provides instructions for deploying the Polkadot Hackathon CodeCamp website.
+This document provides instructions for deploying the Polkadot Hub CodeCamp website.

 ## ✅ Prerequisites